michellebecerra/todo-app/README.md

 # todo-app
-To run:
+# To run:
-On one terminal:
+On one terminal

 > cd /todo-frontend
 > npm start

-On another terminal:
+On another terminal
 > cd /todo-backend
 > node index.js

-> make sure mongo is installed running:
+Make sure mongo is installed running:
 > mongod

-> On browser:
+On browser:
 http://localhost:3000/todos